edincubator/edi-doc/source/big-data-stack/architecture.rst

 `Kerberos <https://web.mit.edu/kerberos/>`_ is an authentication protocol for client/server applications by using secret-key cryptography.
 Ambari uses Kerberos to avoid identity impersonation inside de cluster, avoiding non- authenticated users accessing to its resources.
-As explained in section 2.5, a client must authenticate itself using the kinit command and insert her Kerberos principal (username@realm) and password.
+As explained in :ref:`authenticating-with-kerberos`, a client must authenticate itself using the kinit command and insert her Kerberos principal (username@realm) and password.
 As Kerberos is limited to the command line interface (CLI), an `OpenLDAP <https://www.openldap.org/,>`_ service is used as Kerberos backend for storing user credentials.
 As Ambari allows synchronizing its users with the ones at an